dnhn/git-audio/readme.md

           └─ post-commit
 ```

-To change the audio, update the path in `config.sh`
+To change the audio, update the absolute path in `config.sh`

 ```shell
 export GIT_COMMIT_AUDIO="/path/to/your/audio"